OT-OpenTwin/OpenTwin/Documentation/Developer/test_cases/test_cases_dataimport_table.rst

      - Select the header of the first column and use the "Parameter" button
      - | Another selection entity should have appeared below Series Metadata_1/Parameterset with the name Timestamp [us].
        | Datatype int32 and in the property group "Update Strategy" the property "Select entire column" should be selected.
-       | A warning should be displayed in the output window, refering to the "Table cells analysation log" entity.
-This log entity contains a warnig about the detection of a thousands delimiter being detected.

    * - 1.4
      -
      - Select the header of the Frequency column and use the Button "Parameter".
 Do the same for the Amplitude column
      - | Two more selections appeared in Series Metadata_1/Parameterset with names according to the table header.
-       | Frequency has the data type float and Amplitude has the property string (change the setting to double).
-A warning should be shown in the output window and the logfile about finding strings in the amplitude column.
+       | Frequency and Amplitude have the data type float.
+A warning should be shown in the output window and the logfile about the detection of a thousands delimiter being detected.

    * - 1.5
      -